|Home Page||About Gordon Kamisar|

 |Message To Prospective Candidates||Contact Us|

 About Gordon Kamisar, Esq.Gordon is a graduate of Duke University Law School and is licensed to practice in three jurisdictions including the State of Washington.
-He has a psychology degree, cum laude, from the University of Michigan.
+He has a B.A., with distinction, in Psychology from the University of Michigan.
 Before becoming a search consultant, he worked at McCutchen, Doyle, Brown & Enersen in San Francisco and Donovan, Leisure, Newton & Irvine in New York City.
-Gordon interviewed numerous attorney applicants while on the hiring committee of a Washington D.C. law firm.
+Gordon interviewed numerous attorney applicants while on the hiring committee of a Washington D.C. law firm

 As an attorney, Gordon has gained substantial expertise in intellectual property and computer law.
 He also was involved in litigating such cutting edge issues as whether computer languages are protectable under the copyright laws.
 In 1988 he wrote "Dispelling Common Misconceptions and Confusion About Copyright Protection" which appeared in the American Bar Association's Barrister Magazine.
 In 1994 he co-authored "Who Really Owns 'Your' Software Programs?" which appeared in the June issue of The Software Practitioner.
 Gordon has been an active member of the Copyright Subcommittee of the American Bar Association (ABA)'s Committee on Computer Programs, the ABA's Committee on Computer Litigation, and the Committee on Electronic & Computer Law of the American Intellectual Property Law Association (AIPLA).
 His biography is included in Who's Who in American Law.